helgovic/MultiDex-for-Delphi/README.md

    You need to have JEDI JCL installed.

-   Run Targets.exe in the bin directory as administrator.
+   Run Targets.exe in the Targets\bin directory as administrator.
    Load the addon in Delphi.
 Build and install.

 Use.